ledat1205/road-to-msc/datlt/Airflow cert/Notes.md

 * Task refer to a single unit of work in DAG (node in the graph)
 * Operator refer to the work a task does
 	* Action Operators.
 Ex.
 PostgresOperator
-	* Transfer Operators
+	* Transfer Operators.
+Ex.
+S3toSnowflakeOperator
-	* Sensor Operators
+	* Sensor Operators.
+Ex.
+FileSensor